 Gig Bird is a music event calendar iOS app in Taiwan.
-As developer in this project, I'm responsible for the complete full-stack development, including front-end, server-side and database.
+As lead developer in this project, I was responsible for the full-stack development, using Swift, PostgreSQL and Express.js.

 Gig Bird is a very exciting project for me, Eve and Salie, because we want to have the experience of creating a product as full-stack developer, marketing specialist and product designer individually.
 Wishing for the best for sure, but the result of the product is not our primary concern: it's to actually build and deliver Gig Bird.

 Working remotely with Eve and Salie in Taipei, Taiwan and me in New York, U.S, To build the project, Eve, Salie and me use our spare time after works and classes to research, design and finally develop the app.
 Because I'm taking ITP class Mobile Lab in spring, 2019 semester, I decide to take the chance to develop Gig Bird as my final project.

 Our designer Salie has done an incredible job on creating the visual identity system of Gig Bird and UI of the app.
 The first priority we have been focusing on in terms of interface is mobile experience, even if we're not aiming for building mobile app.
 This constraint brings us challenges, but it's also proved worthy when we decide to go for mobile app before web app.

 As the full-stack developer of Gig Bird team, I'm responsible for every techinical development from front end, server and database.
 The app is built with a stack including